Savage Love (Laxed – Siren Beat): Commercial performance

 Following the release of the remix, the song rose to number one on the US Billboard Hot 100 crediting the remix on the issue dated 17 October 2020, becoming the second number-one hits for both Jason Derulo (his first since "Whatcha Say" in 2009, the longest time in between number-one hits for male artists since Dr. Dre's "Crack a Bottle" reached number one after a 12-year hiatus in 2009) and BTS (after their previous single "Dynamite") as well as Jawsh 685's first chart topper.
 BTS became the first group to simultaneously hold the top two spots on the Hot 100 in a decade since Black Eyed Peas in 2009 and fifth overall group to do so.
 The remix earned 16 million US streams, 70.6 million radio airplay audio impressions and sold 76,000 copies, becoming the second top-selling song of the week.
 It peaked at number one on the Billboard Global 200 chart, with 77.5 million global streams and 62,000 global downloads, making BTS the first act to earn multiple number-one songs on the chart, and at number three on the Global Excl.
 U.S. Chart.
-It also peaked at number one on Canadian Hot 100, becoming BTS' first chart-topping single in the country and reached number six on South Korea's Gaon Digital Chart and number nine on the New Zealand Hot Singles chart.
+It also peaked at number six on South Korea's Gaon Digital Chart and number nine on the New Zealand Hot Singles chart.

 The following week, on the issue dated 24 October 2020, "Savage Love" dropped from number one to number six on the Billboard Hot 100, with BTS' credit removed as the remix did not outperform the original version during the tracking week.